juangamella/stars/README.md

 - **start** (*float*, optional): Starting lambda in the search procedure.
 Defaults to 1.
 - **step** (*float*, optional): Initial step at which to increase lambda.
 Defaults to 1.
 - **tol** (*float*, optional): Tolerance of the search procedure, i.e. the search procedure stops when the instability at a given lambda is below `tol` of `beta`.
 Defaults to 1e-5.
-- **max_iter** (*int*, optional): Maximum number of iterations for which the search procedure is run, i.e. the maximum number of times the estimator is run.
+- **max_iter** (*int*, optional): Maximum number of iterations for which the search procedure is run.
+It corresponds to the maximum number of times the estimator is run.
 Defaults to 20.
 - **debug** (*bool*, optional): If debugging messages should be printed during execution.
 Defaults to `False`.

 Returns: